 - Keep the moistened swabs in a closed Ziploc plastic bag on your bedside table.
 Pre-moistened lemon swabs also are available at your pharmacy or at the link to the right of this text.

 - During the day, you move around more, and the bladder is more active than at nighttime.
 I, myself, use this method every single time I go to the bathroom so that I only relieve my bladder four times a day when it used to be 10 to 15 times a day.
-And I still drink the same 6 to 8 bottles of water per day, mostly because of dry mouth from my medications and to stay hydrated.
+And I still drink the same 6 to 8 bottles of water per day, mostly because I have dry mouth from my medications and need to stay hydrated.

 Empty Your Bladder Before And After Sexual Intercourse